HMS Expedition (1679): Rebuild Deptford Dockyard 1736-1740

 She was ordered rebuilt in 1736 at Deptford Dockyard under the guidance of Master Shipwright Richard Stacey.
 Her remains were moved from Portsmouth to Deptford and her keel was laid in December 1736.
 She was launched on 18 March 1740.
 Her dimensions were a gundeck of 151 ft 0 in with a keel of 122 ft 2 in for tonnage calculation with a breadth of 43 ft 5 in and a depth of hold of 17 ft 9 in.
 Her builder's measure tonnage was calculated as 1,22464/94 tons (burthen).

-Her armament was under the 1733 Establishment as 70 guns consisting of twenty-six 24-pounder guns on the lower deck (LD), twenty-six 12-pounder guns on the upper deck (UD), fourteen 6-pounder guns on the quarterdeck (QD), and four 6-pounder guns on the foc’x’le (Fc).
-After her great repair in 1742/43 her 6-pounder guns were reduced by six guns (four from the QD and two from the Fc) and she was rerated as a 64-gun third rate ship.
+Her armament was under the 1733 Establishment as 70 guns consisting of twenty-six 24-pounder guns on the lower deck (LD), twenty-six 12-pounder guns on the upper deck (UD), fourteen 6-pounder guns on the quarterdeck (QD), and four 6-pounder guns on the foc's'le (Fc).
+After her great repair in 1742/43, her 6-pounder guns were reduced by six guns (four from the QD and two from the Fc) and she was rerated as a 64-gun third rate ship.

 She was completed for sea on 11 June 1740 at an initial cost to include fitting of £23,378.16.5d.

 Service 1740-1784

 With the outbreak of the War of Austrian Succession (1740–48), she was commissioned in the Spring or early Summer 1740 under the command of Captain George Clinton for service with Sir John Norris's Fleet.
 However, in the late summer/early fall of 1740, she was placed under Captain Lord Audrey Beauclerk for service in the West Indies.
 She sailed on 26 October 1740 for the West Indies as part of Rear-Admiral Sir Chaloner Ogle's Fleet escorting 9,000 troops for an operation at Cartagena, Venezuela.
 On 27 December, while sailing towards St Kitt's, four large ships were sighted and Admiral Ogle order six ships of the line to give chase.
-By 4pm the strangers hoisted French colours and by 10pm The Prince Frederick caught the French ships.
+By 4 pm the strangers hoisted French colours and by 10 pm The Prince Frederick caught the French ships.
 The vessels were hailed then a gun was fired and answered with a broadside from the French vessels.
 Prince Frederick and Orford fought for 90 minutes when Weymouth arrived.
 The captain of the Weymouth expressed his conviction they were French, so Captain Beauclerk signalled the Orford to desist, though the French continued to fire their guns.
 The British re-engaged for a further 30 minutes.
 During the action Prince Frederick had lost four killed with nine wounded.
 The British ships then rejoined Admiral Ogle and arrived at Jamaica on 9 January and fell under the command of Vice-Admiral Edward Vernon.